james-bowman/blog/content/post/semantic-analysis-of-webpages-with-machine-learning-in-go.md

 	"the little dog laughed to see such fun"
 	"and the dish ran away with the spoon"

 The approaches we will consider for this example will work with any type of query equally whether the query is itself an article as above or simply a short string of words.
-The code used in this example is on [Github][] and included at the end of this blog post.
+The code used in this example is on [Github][] and code demoing its use is included at the [end of this blog post]({{< ref "go-implement-it-pun-intended" >}}).

 ## Term Frequency